-The first two books in the Helping The Butterfly Hatch series and What if School Creates DYSlexia? as well as L’école serait-elle responsable de la DYSlexie? are now being prepared for release in print.
-You can pre-order print copies from email@example.com
+The first two books in the Helping The Butterfly Hatch series as well as L’école serait-elle responsable de la DYSlexie? are now being prepared for release in print.
+You can fill in the contact form to be notified when they are available.

 In the meantime you can also buy advance e-book versions of all of these, as well as Je’anna’s first e-book, Help!
 My Kid Hates School!